rockthejvm/rockthejvm-site/src/content/articles/scala-3-mastering-path-dependent-types-and-type-projections.md

 Let's recap:

-- we covered nested types and the need to create different types for different outer class instances
+- We covered nested types and the need to create different types for different outer class instances
-- we explored type projections, the mother of instance-dependent types (`Outer#Inner`)
+- We explored type projections, the mother of instance-dependent types (`Outer#Inner`)
-- we went through some examples why path-dependent types and type projections are useful
+- We went through some examples why path-dependent types and type projections are useful
-- we discussed dependent methods and dependent _functions_, the latter of which is exclusive to Scala 3
+- We discussed dependent methods and dependent _functions_, the latter of which is exclusive to Scala 3

 Hope it helps!